How to Detect Moisture Inside Air Ducts (Step-by-Step for Homeowners)

 • Dust patterns that appear damp or clumped

 These signs suggest that moisture is reaching the vent area, either from inside the duct or from condensation forming at the surface.
+If the stain is only around a bathroom, kitchen, or laundry vent, compare it with nearby humidity sources before assuming the duct interior is wet.

 Pay Attention to Odor and Airflow Changes